automuteus/automuteus/internal/api/AUTHORIZATION.md

 the guild (players and events go by cascade), and `POST /guild/user/reset?guildID=...&userID=...` removes one player from the guild's games while keeping the games, so other players' stats do not change.
-Both take the `ResetStats` action, which has the same bar as `WriteSettings`.
-Unlike `/stats user reset`, a player may not reset their own stats without that permission, and unlike it the player reset never touches other guilds.
+The guild reset takes the `ResetStats` action, which has the same bar as `WriteSettings`.
+The player reset uses `AllowsUserStatsReset`: `ResetStats` covers any player, and any verified member may reset themselves, as with `/stats user reset`.
+The player reset never touches other guilds, and since this change neither does the slash command.
 Both drop the guild's cached stats, match, and player documents.
 Both answer with the number of games affected. `POST /guild/settings/reset?guildID=...` takes `WriteSettings`.
 It writes the defaults over the row conditionally, honoring